Nucleomics-VIB/genepattern-tools/README.md

 Please refer to the accompanying **[wiki](https://github.com/Nucleomics-VIB/ngs-tools/wiki)** for examples and workflows.

-NB: <i>Specific features used in our code depend on teh presence of executables or system resources that may be absent on your server.</i>

 ## **scripts**

-They were made to perform tasks not possible using the GenePattern GUI.
-They often depend on installed applications which you will need to make available on your own server.
+They were made to perform tasks not possible using the GenePattern GUI. <i>Specific features used in our code depend on the presence of executables or system resources that may be absent on your server.</i>

 ### **example**